plone/plone.app.jquerytools/README.txt

 going to want only part of the loaded content.
 For example, if you're picking up a Plone page, you may only want the #content div's contents.

-To do this, just add a CSS (or JQuery) selector to the target URL.
+To do this, just add a CSS (or JQuery) selector as a 'filter' option.
 JQuery's load method (which pipbox uses) will only pick up the content inside the selection.